nyorain/vil/docs/own/done.md

+- [x] fix command viewer update when nothing is selected
+- [x] fix resource viewer when switching handle types currently does not select the right handle then (e.g. going from Image -> DeviceMemory via refButton)
 - [~] add sparse bind matching for frame matching {nope, we don't really want/need this.
 Applications don't submit similar binds over and over again.
 Should fix/stabilize this via ui}